petamoriken/float16/README.md

 ### The `instanceof` operator

-Since `Float16Array` is made by inheriting from `Uint16Array`, it doesn't work if the `instanceof` operator is used to detect a `Uint16Array`.
+Since `Float16Array` is made by inheriting from `Uint16Array`, so you can't use the `instanceof` operator to check if it is a `Uint16Array` or not.

 ```js
 new Uint16Array(10) instanceof Uint16Array; // true